Steering Generative Models for Protein Design: Aligning and Conditioning Strategies: Introduction

-Finally, Sampling Controls manipulate the stochasticity of the GMPD's final output by, for example, manipulating "inference parameters" like temperature, top-k and top-p sampling, balancing diversity and fidelity, which is particularly important when sampling from vast sequence landscapes \cite{ferruz2022protgpt2}.
-More advanced sampling techniques, such as beam search and Monte Carlo Tree Search (MCTS), allow to consider multiple GMPDs inference trajectories, selecting the optimal ones \citep[e.g.,][]{brixi2025genome, darmawan2025sampling}.
+Finally, control can also be applied at the level of output.
+Bayesian guidance reweighs the probability distribution encoded by GMs using Bayesian principles, effectively combining the model’s prior with external evidence or predictive scores.
+Such strategies have been applied in protein design, where sequence likelihoods are updated according to functional predictors or activity \citep[][]{xiong2025guide}.
+Similarly, sampling Controls manipulate the stochasticity of the GM's final output by, for example, manipulating "inference parameters" like temperature, top-k and top-p sampling, balancing diversity and fidelity, which is particularly important when sampling from vast sequence landscapes \cite{ferruz2022protgpt2}.
+More advanced sampling techniques, such as beam search and Monte Carlo Tree Search (MCTS), allow to consider multiple GMs inference trajectories, selecting the optimal ones \citep[e.g.,][]{brixi2025genome, darmawan2025sampling}.

 Recent theoretical work underscores the generality of these approaches: flow matching in discrete state spaces has been shown to be equivalent to masked language modeling, autoregressive generation, and diffusion.
 This unifying perspective positions inference-time control as a suite of architecture-agnostic, plug-and-play techniques that can be ported across model classes with minimal modification \cite{xiong2025guide}.